MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/method_list.md

 # Standard method: list
 In addition to fetching a single document, we need to be able to fetch a list of documents: a _collection_.
-In simplest clases, a colection will never contain many elements: for example, professors for a given department.
+In simplest classes, a collection will never contain many elements: for example, professors for a given department.
 However, when collections can become arbitrarily large, for example with mail messages in a mailbox, we need to be able to specify which elements we are interested in.
 In this case, we will use pagination, sorting and optionally filtering.

 To provide pagination, two main approaches are followed:

 * **Offset-based pagination** - A fixed position, or _offset_, is given to the query of the collection.
 * **Cursor-based pagination** - An identifier for the first item, or _cursor_, is given to the query of the collection.
 This strategy is more popular nowadays, because the cursor is opaque and promotes evolution of the API.

 When using pagination, a _sorting mechanism_ should be used.
-Typically, our data will be backed in a datasore, like a database, with indices and keys.
+Typically, our data will be backed in a datastore, like a database, with indices and keys.
 A public id can be used to paginate, but other options can be provided.
 For example, we can let our users sort our collection by a date field.

 ## REST
 As it happened with simple resources, or _documents_, to fetch a _collection resource_ `GET` can be used.